Human Nutrition (M.Sc., Ph.D)

 For students whose degree was not completed in English, minimum TOEFL scores are 577 (paper version), or 233 (computer version), or 90 (Internet version)

-Students admitted to the M.Sc. program must meet the Faculty of Graduate Studies' master's degree Admission Requirements.
+Students admitted to the M.Sc. program must meet the Faculty of Graduate and Postdoctoral Studies' master's degree Admission Requirements.

 In addition, required prerequisite courses include biochemistry, human or vertebrate physiology, and advanced nutrition.
 A minimum of 3 credits (three hours per week, for two academic terms or one academic year) is required in each of biochemistry and physiology, and a minimum of 12 credits is required in nutrition.
 These prerequisite courses must be completed at the third- or fourth-year level.
 Students without a background in nutrition, or with less than 12 credits of undergraduate courses in nutrition, may apply to the program.
 However, if admitted, they will be required to take the missing credits of third- or fourth-year nutrition courses early in the graduate program, in addition to the usual M.Sc. course requirements.